tooka-org/tooka/README.md

   <img src="./assets/logo-banner.png" alt="Tooka logo" style="width: 80%">
 </div>

-A fast, rule-based CLI tool for organizing your files.
+A fast, rule-based CLI tool for organizing files.

 > [!WARNING]
-> Tooka lacks tests and is currently in early beta.
-Do **not** use it in production environments for now!
+> **Tooka is in early development.** Do *not* use it in production environments at this time.

 ---